 A Very Spacious, Advanced Flight Deck

-The 10X flight deck takes advantage of a larger fuselage cross section and extra length and therefore has more space for the flight crew.
+The 10X flight deck takes advantage of a larger fuselage cross-section and extra length and therefore has more space for the flight crew.
 New levels of automation reduce workload and fatigue over long distances.
-New digital-flight-control technology adds breakthrough safeguards.
+New digital flight control technology adds breakthrough safeguards.

-A next-generation Digital Flight Control System with new safety features: The 10X digital flight control system expands the capability of previous Falcon flight controls.
+A next-generation Digital Flight Control System with new safety features: The 10X Digital Flight Control System expands the capability of previous Falcon flight controls.
 As on the new Falcon 6X, all secondary flight controls (flaps, slats and spoilers) plus nose wheel steering are tied into the digital control system.
-The 10X goes another step with automatic protections derived directly from the latest Dassault fighter technology.
-A “recovery mode” can be activated with the touch of one button by pilots experiencing spatial disorientation or wake turbulence induced upset.

 New Structures, New Aerodynamics, Ultra-Efficient Power